The Story (continued)

 Upstairs in the spooky house, Dr. Loomis describes in explicit detail the evil presence of Michael Myers.
 He plans to wait for Michael to return:

 I met him fifteen years ago.
 I was told there was nothing left.
 No reason, no, uh, conscience, no understanding and even the most rudimentary sense of life or death, of good or evil, right or wrong.
-I met this six year old child with this blind, pale, emotionless face, and the blackest eyes, the devil's eyes.
+I met this six year old child with this blank, pale, emotionless face, and the blackest eyes, the devil's eyes.
 I spent eight years trying to reach him and then another seven trying to keep him locked up because I realized that what was living behind that boy's eyes was purely and simply evil...He's been here once tonight.
 I think he'll come back.
 I'm gonna wait for him.

 After the scary taunting by his schoolmates during the day, interrupts Laurie's conversation and asks: "What's the boogeyman?"
 Before she can answer, she is interrupted by a phone call from Annie.
 They realistically talk like typical teenagers on the phone together about the high school homecoming dance and their dates, while the Wallace's German shepherd dog Lester barks at the unseen figure outside.
 Tommy goes to the window and sees a black figure outside the Wallace home across the street.
 He alerts Laurie that: "the boogey man's outside.
 Look!," but when she looks, the mysterious figure has disappeared.
 The masked figure has approached closer to the house and peers in at Annie chatting on the phone in the kitchen.
 From outside the Wallace's house, Lester's loud barking suddenly comes to an abrupt halt.